ileanahi/-Study-Buddy-Project/README.md

 * Share our results on Udacity GWG Forum

 Project Rules:
-* Name your branches that are not for testing, but to be included in the Project after your nickname.
-E.g. mine is sophistique_chat
+* Name your branches that are not for testing, but to be included in the Project, after your nickname.
+E.g. mine is sophistique-chat
 * To be continued (whatever can make us more comfortable here needs to be added to this Readme for future references)

 Project Deadline: